 In addition, over the last 10 years, we have found that re-volumizing the face in areas that we previously ignored can have fantastic positive changes to the appearance of the face and neck.
 Fillers can be a very important component of anti aging as there are no other treatments that will revolumize the face.

 What Types of Fillers Do You Use?

-Juvederm ® by Allergan and Restylane ® by Galderma are the facial fillers we most frequently use to replenish hyaluronic acid and collagen that has been lost during the aging process.
+Juvederm ® by Allergan, Restylane ® by Galderma, and Revanesse ® by Prollennium are the facial fillers we most frequently use to replenish hyaluronic acid and collagen that has been lost during the aging process.
 They work by giving volume to your skin to minimize the appearance of wrinkles and thinning skin.
 They are also used to enhance and define lips, cheeks, chin, and jaw line.
 Hyaluronic acid injections have been shown to stimulate collagen production.
 Best of all, the results are usually instant, natural looking, and there is very little down time.

 What Types of Fillers are There?

 There are many different types of dermal fillers that have been used.
 Some of these are called semi-permanent fillers and these include fillers such as Radiesse, Bellafill (poymethylmethacylate or PMMA beads), silicone, and Sculptra.
 In the past, there were other semi-permanent fillers like DermaDeep and DermaLive, as well as Evolence, but these were eventually taken off the market because of unanticipated problems.
 Although our dermatologist will sometimes still use Radiesse, he prefers to stick with the hyaluronic acid fillers like Juvederm and Restylane because they do not have the long-lasting problems that the other fillers occasionally have.
 In addition, hyaluronic acid fillers can be dissolved if need be (whereas the others cannot) using an enzyme called hyaluronidase.